algosup/2023-2024-project-3-virtual-processor-team-1/Documents/FunctionalSpecifications.md

 In this example, `add_numbers` is the function name, and it takes one parameter (`SOURCE`) as input.
 It calculates the sum of this parameter and stores the result in `DESTINATION`.

+#### 3.1 <u>END; (End of Function)</u>
+The `END;` instruction is used to mark the end of a function.
+It signifies the conclusion of the function's code block and allows the program to continue with the main program or other functions.
+When the assembler encounters `END;` within a function, it understands that the function's code block has concluded, and control returns to the point in the main program where the function was originally called from.

+Using `END;` is crucial in assembly language to properly terminate functions and ensure that control flow proceeds correctly within the program.

 ### 4. Subroutines

 Subroutines in assembly are similar to functions, but they are often used for smaller, reusable tasks within a larger program.
 They typically don't have their own return values but can modify existing variables or registers.<br>